ARTICLE I. NAME OF ORGANIZATION

 Section 6.
 Resignation and Termination

-Any member of The Collective may be expelled by a majority vote of the Board for just cause – as determined by the Board (e.g. habitual non-compliance with Collective directives, presenting plagiarized work, slandering Board or Collective members.)
+Any member of The Collectif may be expelled by a majority vote of the Board for just cause – as determined by the Board (e.g. habitual non-compliance with Collectif directives, presenting plagiarized work, slandering Board or Collectif members.)

-Any member of The Collective may resign membership at any time upon discharging any lawful liability outstanding on the books of The Collective.
+Any member of The Collectif may resign membership at any time upon discharging any lawful liability outstanding on the books of The Collective.
 Refund of membership fees will be at the Board’s discretion.

-Members moving from Glengarry maintain the balance of their annual membership, but cannot renew.
+Members moving from Glengarry maintain the balance of their annual membership as Associate members and cannot renew.
 Refund of membership fees will be at the Board’s discretion.

 ARTICLE IV.
 MEETINGS OF MEMBERS